landinialejandro/l-makecounter/README.md

 copyright © 2020 Alejandro Landini

 name l-makecounter

 type  jQuery

-## tutorial
+## Tutorial

  This control has two functions:

-    $(element).mcounter(); //is the js constructor that allows to reform any element in an animated counter. option values can be passed to it.
+    This js constructor that allows to reform any element in an animated counter. option values can be passed to it.

+    $(element).mcounter();

+    This second method activates the counters on the screen, if these are visible, the counter starts.
+    option values can be passed to it.

     $('.counter').visibilityChanged ();

-    This second method activates the counters on the screen, if these are visible, the counter starts. option values can be passed to it. use HTML attr start counter without js
+    use HTML attr start counter without js

     <span class="counter" id="counter-lat" data-endcountvalue="3801"></span>

- param {Boolean} runOnLoad - true start counter is visible on load page param {Number} frequency - 100ms, time to check if the control chague vsibility param {Number} startcountvalue - start count value in counter param {Number} endcountvalue - end count value in counter param {Number} elapsetime -in seconds, elapse time to finish count
+    - param {Boolean} runOnLoad - true start counter is visible on load page
+    - param {Number} frequency - 100ms, time to check if the control chague vsibility
+    - param {Number} startcountvalue - start count value in counter
+    - param {Number} endcountvalue - end count value in counter
+    - param {Number} elapsetime -in seconds, elapse time to finish count

 ## Requires library